lucianenache/angular-heartbeat/readme.md

-missing features:
+##missing features:
-controls for valid IP's in add mode, check all (checkbox)' tests separate 'not responding' from 'not available'
+1.controls for valid IPs/Urls when inserted
+2.add a select all checkbox
+3.implement unit tests
+4.Distinguish if the host is not available or returned cors response.